 Spay and Neuter Clinics

-We set up a MASH type surgical unit in the community to spay or neuter, tattoo, vaccinate and deworm as many animals as possible.
+We set up a MASH type surgical unit in the community to safely spay or neuter, tattoo, vaccinate and deworm as many animals as possible.
 We have provided care for up to 739 animals in one weekend!
-These clinics are made possible with the support of 100-200 volunteers each day.
+These clinics are made possible with the support of up to 200 volunteers each day.

 Dog Care and Management Program

 Since 2016, our Dog Care and Management Program has advocated for a comprehensive, community-based, humane, and sustainable approach to managing dogs in First Nations.
 Upon invitation, we will provide guidance, resources, and mentoring to First Nations who would like to address public safety concerns and animal welfare issues in their communities.